What does a Housekeeper do?

 - Laundry duties including washing, drying, folding, and ironing clothes.

-- Ensure that all surfaces are clean and free of clutter.
+- Ensure all surfaces are clean and free of dust, dirt, and debris.

 Qualifications